 Exercise and abandoning sedentary lifestyle can bring you motivation in your daily life and improve your overall well-being.
 With a good exercise plan, you can lower your blood sugar levels and improve the good cholesterol.

-What should be considered about exercise to control diabetes are the duration of exercise and the gap time of between exercise and your last meal.
+What should be considered about exercise to control diabetes are the duration of exercise and the gap time between exercise and your last meal.
 Like the diet plan, you should talk to your doctor and get information from a trainer about which exercise plan is the best for you.

 Aerobic exercises help in losing weight, lowering blood sugar and increasing the level of good cholesterol.